Estimating Global Errors in Time Stepping: Methods with global error estimation (GEE)

 \end{proof}

 A similar calculation for $p+3$ reveals that matrices $\GLMB\GLMA\GLMU$ and $\GLMB \diag(\GLMA \ones) \GLMU$ need to have only diagonal entries.
 These conditions are necessary when dealing with mildly stiff systems and for long-time simulations.
 Collectively, we call these decoupling conditions.
+We note that such requirements were identified both by Murua and Makazaga \cite{Murua_2000,Makazaga_2003} and Shampine \cite{Shampine_1986b}.
+The work presented herein generalizes this concept and applies it to a wider class of methods.

 \paragraph{Order barriers} The order barriers of an ($r$,$s$)-GL method apply to the methods with built-in error estimates (GEE) of one order lower, and this is rather an upper bound.
 For example, a GEE method of order 2 has the same restrictions on $r$ and $s$ as does a GL method of order 3.
 These restrictions are reasonable because otherwise the underlying higher-order approximation discussed in Sec. \ref{sec:Under:High:Order} would violate the GL order barriers. \paragraph{Variable steps} The self-starting methods introduced in this study are amenable to variable time steps.
-This fact results from the discussion in Sec. \ref{sec:variable:time:step} and will be illustrated numerically in Sec. \ref{sec:test:problems:experiments}.
+This fact results from the discussion in Sec. \ref{sec:variable:time:step} and will be illustrated numerically in Sec. \ref{sec:test:problems:experiments} (see Fig. \ref{fig:nr:err:adapt}).
 However, the construction of GEE based on GL methods that propagate quantities from past steps (i.e., not self-starting) with adaptive time steps will necessarily have coefficients that depend on the time steps or by a rescaling strategy \cite{Butcher_2003}, and will have to satisfy the properties listed above.
 Moreover, a finalizing procedure might be necessary at every step in order to extract the error components.
 Constructing such a method can quite involved, but it is nonetheless possible, as illustrated by particular instances in \cite{Aid_1997}.